DivoHub/Clef/README.md

 ## Usage

-**-User selects streaming services to transfer between -User is redirected to an authorization URL to confirm permissions and generate token -User selects from a list of playlists and a direction -Clef will query target service for songs and then append them into a new playlist
+1.User selects streaming services to transfer between 2.User is redirected to an authorization URL to confirm permissions and generate token 3.User selects from a list of playlists and a direction 4.Clef will query target service for songs and then append them into a new playlist